How to Grow Your Own Victory Garden

 Once your soil is in shape, it’s time to start getting your hands dirty—or not, if you’re wearing gloves.Plant according to the instructions on their packets or containers.
 If your soil is difficult, invest in a high-quality, heavy-duty trowel to break up the earth and dig your holes.
-If your soil is more easily workable, good old-fashioned garden tools will get the job done (and these bronze tools will get the job done in style).
+If your soil is more easily workable, good old-fashioned garden tools will get the job done (and these garden tools will get the job done in style).

 Step 3: Tend Your Victory Garden

 Gardening isn’t like cooking in a CrockPot; you can’t just set it and forget it.
 Instead, here is where the real work begins.
-Your victory garden will need to be watered, so keep an eye on them and water as necessary using either a hose, sprinkler or watering can.
+Your victory garden will need to be watered, so keep an eye on them and water as necessary using either a hose, sprinkler or and purpose watering can.

 Depending on the climate where you plant a victory garden and your soil conditions, you’ll likely need to weed your garden, as well.
 (I know, I know; I’m sorry to be the bearer of bad news.
 But the good news is that, with the right tools, pulling weeds doesn’t have to be a chore.)

 And don’t forget to prune your plants!
 Remove any yellowed, diseased-looking leaves from your fruit or vegetable plants to encourage growth in the healthy parts elsewhere.
 This set of hand pruning shears will help you get the job done.